h1376h/MLCourse/ML_Obsidian_Vault/Lectures/3/Quiz/L3_7_20_explanation.md

 ![L1 L2 Geometric](../Images/L3_7_Quiz_20/l1_l2_geometric.png)

-The top row shows the contour plots of L1 (left) and L2 (right) norms.
-The L1 norm has sharp corners at the axes, while the L2 norm is smooth.
-When these norms are used as constraints in optimization (bottom row), the L1 constraint is more likely to intersect the loss function contours at the axes, resulting in sparse solutions.
+The top row shows the contour plots of $L_1$ (left) and $L_2$ (right) norms.
+The $L_1$ norm has sharp corners at the axes, while the $L_2$ norm is smooth.
+When these norms are used as constraints in optimization (bottom row), the $L_1$ constraint is more likely to intersect the loss function contours at the axes, resulting in sparse solutions.

 ### 5. Cross-Validation for Regularization Parameter Selection

 To select the optimal regularization parameter using cross-validation:

-1. Define a range of candidate regularization parameters (α values)
+1. Define a range of candidate regularization parameters ($\alpha$ values)
-2. For each α, perform k-fold cross-validation by:
+2. For each $\alpha$, perform k-fold cross-validation by:
    - Splitting the data into k folds
    - Training the model on k-1 folds and validating on the remaining fold
    - Repeating for all k permutations and averaging the validation errors
-3. Select the α that minimizes the average cross-validation error
+3. Select the $\alpha$ that minimizes the average cross-validation error

 Our experiments show this process:

 ![Cross-Validation](../Images/L3_7_Quiz_20/cross_validation.png)

-For Ridge regression, the optimal α was 0.336 with a cross-validation MSE of 1088.3.
-For Lasso, the optimal α was 0.001 with a cross-validation MSE of 1088.7.
+For Ridge regression, the optimal $\alpha$ was 0.336 with a cross-validation MSE of 1088.3.
+For Lasso, the optimal $\alpha$ was 0.001 with a cross-validation MSE of 1088.7.
 The plots show how the training error continuously decreases with decreasing regularization, while the cross-validation error forms a U-shape, indicating the classic bias-variance tradeoff.

 ## Key Insights

 ### Regularization Methods
-- Lasso (L1): Provides feature selection and sparse coefficients
+- Lasso ($L_1$): Provides feature selection and sparse coefficients
-- Ridge (L2): Stabilizes coefficients and works well with correlated features
+- Ridge ($L_2$): Stabilizes coefficients and works well with correlated features
 - Elastic Net: Combines the benefits of both Lasso and Ridge
 - Early Stopping: Acts as implicit regularization by limiting model complexity